Step 3 - Use Maplibre to Render Your Map

 At the end of this step, you should have:

-At this stage, your map is only available on your local machine.
-In the next step, we will push your changes to Github Pages, where it will be viewable on the Web.
+At this stage, your map is only available locally (on your machine or in Codespaces).
+In the next step, we will enable GitHub Pages, where it will be viewable on the Web.

 Your Map Preview

-This is what your map should look like when you view it locally at http://localhost:1234/
+This is what your map should look like when you view it locally or in Codespaces

 ← Previous: Step 2 | Next: Step 4 - Initialize GitHub Pages →